 To reduce the contaminants, Netsol recommends, Nano or low RO filtering.
 It's essentially the same procedure as a watermaker, but at a lower pressure that's suitable for drinking.

-c.
-Post filtration
+c) Post filtration

 The permeate is mildly acidic (depending on the quality of the input water) and chemically tasteless after purification.
 To reach a healthy alkaline pH level of above 7, the permeate is passed through an 8 mm mineral cartridge (Ca, Na, K, Cl, Mg, Fe, Zn, Cr).
 Based on your water pressure and flow rate, the permeate gathers up these minerals and generates healthy and delicious drinking water.

-The best commercial RO plant manufacturers in India!
+Who is the best commercial RO plant manufacturers in India!

+Netsol Water is the best commercial RO plant manufacturer in India.
 Our plants are made with great care and attention to detail, which is why they function so well.
 These plants are both cost-effective and efficient, capable of generating thousands of litres of pure, filtered water.